rpy2/rpy2/doc/source/introduction.rst

   r.plot(pca, main="Eigen values")
   r.biplot(pca, main="biplot")

-However, the same example can be made a little more tidier (with respect to being specific about R functions used)
+However, the same example can be made a little tidier (with respect to being specific about R functions used)

 .. testcode::